NAW125/Detecting_Money_Laundering_Patterns-/README.md

 | **Tax Haven Country**         | Specifies whether the transaction is connected to a known tax haven jurisdiction. |

-*Date of transactions - transactions span a two year period from 2013 - 2014.
+*Date of transactions - transactions span a two-year period from 2013 - 2014.
 We will carry out a data shift to 2023/ 2024 during the ETL process to enable the analysis of any seasonality variations within the dataset.

 ## 3. Key Objectives